formr/formr.github.io/index.md

 Thank you for checking out Formr.
 I began writing Formr for myself a couple years ago, and I've found it to be such an invaluable part of my toolkit that I decided to share it.
 I'm well aware the code behind Formr isn't something a rock star coder would write, and that's because I'm not a rock star coder; I just like creating things. <i class="fa fa-smile-o"></i>

 As with all software, there are bound to be some bugs in Formr.
 Heck, I'm the only person (up until now) that's ever used it!
-So if you find Formr useful (bugs and all), <a href="#welcome" class="text-danger"><span class="text-danger">please consider a donation</span></a>.
-Donating even $1 will really help in allowing me to work more on improving Formr and less on the day-to-day stuff in my freelancer life.
+So if you find a bug, <a href="https://github.com/formr/Formr/issues" title="Report Formr bugs"><span class="text-danger">please report it!</span></a> And if you find Formr useful (bugs and all), <a href="#welcome" title="Donate to Formr">please consider a donation</a>.
+Donating even $2 will really help in allowing me to work more on improving Formr and less on the day-to-day stuff in my freelancer life.

-Thanks, and I hope you find Formr as useful as I have.
+Thanks, and I hope you find Formr as useful as I have!

 &mdash; Tim